zero-to-mastery/Canvaz/README.md

 > If you've never made a pull request before, or participated in an open-source project, we recommend taking a look at our [Start Here Guidelines](https://github.com/zero-to-mastery/start-here-guidelines).
 This repo has everything you need to learn about open-source, with a step-by-step guide to making your very first PR.
 > Once you've got your feet wet, you're ready to come back and dive into Hacktoberfest fun!

+> **All discussions around this event can now be had in our #hacktoberfest-2020 channel on Discord!**

 1. First up you need to fork (make a copy) of this repo to your Github account.
 2. Clone (download) your fork to your computer
 3. Set your streams so you can sync your clone with the original repo (get the latest updates)